In this article I share the sports science research I could scrape up in order to answer a common question:

 On the good news front…

-…Clinical research trials on thirst have proven that if we have water around when we get a thirsty signal, we are likely to instinctively drink some.
+…Clinical research trials on thirst have proven that if we have water around when we feel thirsty, we are likely to instinctively drink more water.
 (2)

-And as a result, we’ll be hydrating ourselves long before we’ve put ourselves in what they call body fluids deficit**.
+And as a result, we’ll be avoiding dehydration ourselves long before we’ve put ourselves in what they call body fluids deficit**.

-This is great because it means that all you need to do while you’re taking creatine is to drink some water throughout your day whenever you automatically get an “I’m thirsty” signal.
+This is great because it means that all you need to do while you’re taking creatine is to drink enough water throughout your day whenever you automatically get an “I’m thirsty” signal.

-** body fluids deficit – A medical term for a condition that leads to dehydration, which has a whole set of problems you definitely want to stay way the heck away from.
+** body fluids deficit – A medical term for a condition that leads to dehydration, which has a whole set of problems you don’t want so just drink more water.
 (3)